hamishfagg/dockerfiles/mopidy/README.md

 Run the container once with `-v /some/dir:/root/.config/mopidy` and the default config file will be copied across.
 Then you can edit as you would with a normal Mopidy install.
 You can specify login details in the config file and not in environment vars if you prefer.

 ## Installing Mopidy Extensions
-By default this image does not contain any extensions.
-You can specify which apt and pip packages you want to install though, with the `APT_PACKAGES` and `PIP_PACKAGES` env vars.
+By default this image contains backend extensions for TuneIn, GMusic, and Spotify from pip.
+You can specify which extra apt and pip packages you want to install though, with the `APT_PACKAGES` and `PIP_PACKAGES` env vars.
 You should set these to space-delimited lists of packages you want installed in the container.
 Upon boot, the container will make sure these packages are installed.

 ## Updating Mopidy / Extensions
 If you specify the `UPDATE` env var (set it to anything) the container will update **all** apt and pip packages before starting.